lgaudencio/bring-a-backpack/TESTING.md

 The JavaScript code used was run through JSHINT JavaScript validator.
 The only issues it raised was missing semicolons, which were corrected.
 The only warning that remained was regarding ES6.

 ![Image for JavaScript validator](docs/readme_images/jshint.png)

+## Responsiveness

+During the styling phase for media queries, all pages were tested to ensure responsiveness on screen sizes from 280px and upwards.
+All pages were tested on Chrome, Safari and Edge browsers.

+Steps to test:

+* Open a browser and go to [website](https://bring-a-backpack-7f3c85a6ca8a.herokuapp.com/)
+* Right click on the page and select 'Inspect', this will open up developer tools.
+* Decrease the screen size to 280px.
+* Click and drag the responsive window to set the width for testing.

+Expected:

+Website is to be responsive on all screen sizes and no images/logos are to be pixelated or distorted due to stretching.
+No horizontal scroll appears on mobile devices and nothing overlaps.

+Actual:

+Website behaved as expected.

+The website was tested for its responsiveness on the following devices and no issues were observed:

+* Samsung Galaxy Fold
+* iPad Air
+* Surface Pro 7
+* Nexus 10